-As the EU’s law enforcement agency, Europol has a mission to support its Member States in preventing and combatting all forms of serious international organised crime and terrorism.
+As the EU’s law enforcement agency, Europol has a mission to support its Member States in preventing and combating all forms of serious international and organised crime, cybercrime and terrorism.

-Europol's Strategy for 2016 to 2020 is the frame of reference for its daily operations and for supporting EU law enforcement cooperation.
+Europol's Strategy is the frame of reference for its daily operations and for supporting EU law enforcement cooperation.

-In pursuit of this ambitious strategy, Europol is addressing the most important challenges facing it, and is exploiting all opportunities to make further progress and deliver tangible benefits.
+In pursuit of this ambitious strategy, Europol addresses the most important challenges facing it, and is exploiting all opportunities to make further progress and deliver tangible benefits.